Woolverine94/biniou/README.md

 ---

 ## Updates
-🆕 **2023-10-11** : *New module : image variation.* Use an input image to generate variations with Stable Diffusion.
+🆕 **2023-10-11** : *New module : image variation.* Use an input image to generate variations of itself with Stable Diffusion.
 Video modules tweaks<br/>
 🆕 **2023-10-10** :  Optimization of chunks usage for Text2Video-Zero module<br/>
 🆕 **2023-10-09** :  *New Module Video Instruct-pix2pix*.
 Modify and edit the content of a video by a simple instruct prompt !<br/>
 🆕 **2023-10-09** :  Temporary removed "anything-v4.5-vae-swapped" from the model list for the Stable Diffusion based modules.
 You could still use the **.safetensors** file by placing it in the folder *./models/Stable_Diffusion/*.<br/>